arabidopsis/shinynx/README.md

 Shiny uses websockets so of course if you are behind - say - a CloudFlare firewall then this might not work at *all* unless websocket traffic has been enabled.

-The shiny app is based on the [load balancer example](https://github.com/posit-dev/py-shiny/blob/7ba8f90a44ee25f41aa8c258eceeba6807e0017a/examples/load_balance/app.py) from the py-shiny github.
+The shiny ``testapp`` is based on the [load balancer example](https://github.com/posit-dev/py-shiny/blob/7ba8f90a44ee25f41aa8c258eceeba6807e0017a/examples/load_balance/app.py) from the py-shiny github.

 Run a foreground nginx process on port 8080